Erin’s Recipe Rundown

 Ingredients You’ll Need

-Here are a few notes on the key ingredients you’ll need for this easy hashbrown breakfast casserole.
+Here are a few notes on some of the key ingredients to make this sausage hashbrown breakfast casserole.
+Jump to the recipe card below for the exact measurements

 - Hashbrowns: I like to use frozen shredded hash browns.
 You could also make this with frozen tater tots.